 Metabolic rate limits many biological processes and is organised in a hierarchical manner.
 The relationship between metabolic rate and body mass can therefore vary drastically across individuals, species and populations.

-Energetic scaling at higher taxonomic levels may be confounded with among- and within-individual effects if variation in metabolic rate and body mass at these lower levels is not properly modelled.
+Metabolic scaling at higher taxonomic levels may be confounded with among- and within-individual effects if variation in metabolic rate and body mass at these lower levels is not properly modelled.
 This is because an individual’s energetic expenditure is sensitive to changes in the internal (e.g., body mass) and external environment (e.g., temperature) which can alter the scaling relationship.
 However, whether individuals consistently differ in their sensitivity to the environment (metabolic reaction norms) is not well characterised or understood.

 We repeatedly measured individual’s metabolic rate across a temperature gradient in an ectotherm model (Lampropholis delicata – the delicate skink) to characterise the repeatability of metabolic thermal plasticity and to identify the patterns of phenotypic correlations of metabolic rate at different temperatures (cross-temperature correlations).
-We also tested whether the relationship between body mass and metabolic rate changed with temperature and differed at the among- and within-individual level.
+We also explored how mass-scaling exponents at the among- is affected when within-individual effects are partitioned and how they changed with temperature.

 Making use of two statistical frameworks, we found that the thermal metabolic reaction norms are significantly repeatable.
 We also show that repeatability of metabolic rate increased as a function of temperature, which was associated with individuals responding more predictably (a decrease in within-individual variance) at higher temperatures.
 Cross-temperature correlations in metabolic rate differed between the two modelling approaches and provide different evolutionary insights into the how the shape of the reaction norm can be shaped by natural selection.